 Upgrade your skills with our online Wilderness First Aid Basics class!
 Learn to conquer common problems and handle emergencies with grace.
 Start it instantly, complete it at your own pace, access it forever.
 Sign up now!

-The undisputed experts when it comes to key survival equipment?
+The undisputed experts when it comes to key survival gear?
 The rangers who save hikers who go astray.
-Jeff Webb, a SAR ranger at Yosemite National Park, has worked on more than 200 rescue missions.
+Jeff Webb, a search-and-rescue ranger at Yosemite National Park, has worked on more than 200 rescue missions.
 The 38-year-old has also seen action in Big Bend, Yellowstone, Canyonlands, Joshua Tree, and Rocky Mountain National Parks.
-This is the emergency kit he crams into the lid of his pack whenever he heads out into the wilderness.
+This is the survival kit he crams into the lid of his pack whenever he heads out into the wilderness.

 “Cheap and small,” says Webb. $2; widely available